UniversalDependencies/UD_Greek-GDT/README.md

 # Changelog

+* 2024-11-15 v2.15
+  * Fixed wrong dependency labels that lead to leaf-det-clf errors
+  * Fixed errors in lemma annotations

 * 2023-05-15 v2.12
   * Converted `parataxis` to `ccomp` in reported speech constructions
   * Changed upos to DET for pronouns functioning as determiners